Vincit/objection.js/README.md

 ```

 The query above will insert 'Sylvester', 'Sage' and 'Fluffy' into db and create relationships between them as defined
 in the `relationMappings` of the models.
+Technically `insertWithRelated` builds a dependency graph from the object
+tree and inserts the models that don't depend on any other models until the whole tree is inserted.

 If you need to refer to the same model in multiple places you can use the special properties `#id` and `#ref` like this: